 Never place sharps in trash or recycling, and never flush them down the toilet.
 This puts trash and sewage workers, household members, and children at risk of being harmed.

-If you cannot get a sharps container, you can make one by following these guidelines:
+If you cannot get a sharps container, you can make one:

 - Choose a strong plastic container with a small opening and a tight-fitting lid.
 Laundry detergent and bleach bottles are good examples.
 Milk jugs and soda or water bottles are too soft and may be punctured by the sharps.

 4. Tape it shut securely with heavy tape such as duct tape, and put it in the household trash.